-In this film, Audrey Hepburn plays Regina Lampert, the wife of Charles Lampert, a Swiss man who is murdered on a train because of a fortune he stole during World War II.
-The CIA comes to her apartment in Paris to ask Regina if she knows anything that help them find it, but she says that she doesn't.
-Charles's former partners in the crime start coming after Regina to find out where her late-husband hid the fortune.
+In this film "Charade", Audrey Hepburn plays Regina Lampert, the wife of Charles Lampert, a Swiss man who is murdered on a train because of a fortune he stole during World War II.
+The CIA comes to her apartment in Paris to ask Regina if she knows anything that helps them find it, but she says that she doesn't.
+Charles's former partners in the crime start coming after Regina to find out where her late husband hid the fortune.
 With the help of a man named Peter Joshua (played by the charming Carey Grant), who might not be who he says he is, Regina becomes a part of a wild ride where nothing is as it seems.

 Nicole Bonnet (played by Hepburn) is the daughter of a legendary art collector and master forger.
 Her father lends a beautiful Cellini sculpture of the goddess Venus to a prestigious Paris museum, a sculpture that is actually a forgery made by Nicole's grandfather.
 When Nicole learns that the museum is planning on doing tests on the work of art for insurance purposes that would expose it as a forgery, she enlists the help of a dashing man named Simon Dermott to help her steal it back.
 "How to Steal a Million" is a delightful comedy filled with even more delightful Givenchy outfits (an Audrey Hepburn signature).

-While on an assignment for a major New York City fashion magazine, photographer Dick Avery (Fred Astaire) decides to use a bookstore for the setting of a photoshoot.
+While on an assignment for a major New York City fashion magazine, photographer Dick Avery (Fred Astaire) decides to use a bookstore for the setting of a photo shoot.
 There, he meets Jo Stockton (Audrey Hepburn), a shy and intellectual bookstore employee.
 He is quite taken with her unique beauty, and he whisks her off to Paris where she models for the magazine at iconic French landmarks.
 There is love, singing, dancing, fashion, and of course, breathtaking views of Paris.
-This film is, without a doubt, one of Ms. Hepburn's best.
+This film is "Funny Face" is, without a doubt, one of Ms. Hepburn's best.